wattenberg/data/README.md

 Note that this data set is processed to remove duplicate lines (which I believe are errors in the original), normalize case for names (which varied in the original) and normalize ethnicity fields (which also varied in number of characters in original).
 As with the US data, I have added a Name-Gender field for convenience.

+**CPI-U** data is from Jan.
+2023 .xslx file at this address: https://www.bls.gov/cpi/tables/supplemental-files/home.htm

+I have edited this spreadsheet to make it fit for Tableau.